allanbreyes/activeadmin_json_editor/README.md

 # ActiveAdmin::JsonEditor

-"json_input" field type to active_admin that allow to edit Postgresql json values as json tree.
+"json_input" and "jsonb_input" field type to active_admin that allow to edit Postgresql json and jsonb values as json tree.
 Data shown by using jsoneditor.js from http://jsoneditoronline.org

 ## Installation